 What happens if you don’t comply with the advertising requirements?

 Civil penalties of up to $210,000 for the first day and $21,000 for each subsequent day may be imposed by a Court for each breach of a disclosure obligation.
-Alternatively, the Secretary of the Department of the Environment and Energy can issue an infringement notice of up to $21,000 for the first day and $2,100 for each subsequent day of non-compliance.
+Alternatively, the Secretary of the Department of Industry, Innovation and Science can issue an infringement notice of up to $21,000 for the first day and $2,100 for each subsequent day of non-compliance.